-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Over-the-counter (OTC) items See Over-the-Counter (OTC) section in the benefits chart in Chapter 4 for benefit details.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
-Covered only when medically necessary.
-Reversal of sterilization procedures and/or non-prescription contraceptive supplies. √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures.
-See Dental Services section in the benefits chart in Chapter 4 for benefit details.
-Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and/or non-prescription contraceptive supplies. √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Routine dental care, such as cleanings, fillings or dentures. √ Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 Additional vision benefits are included with your plan.
 See Vision Care section in the benefits chart in Chapter 4 for benefit details.
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Routine hearing exams, hearing aids, or exams to fit hearing aids. ✓ Services considered not reasonable and necessary, according to Original Medicare standards √